ShannonWetnight/gameshelf/README.md

 > [!IMPORTANT]
 > Only the above filenames and extensions are recognized.
 The file must be located directly inside the game’s root folder (eg. `Star Wars Jedi Knight II - Jedi Outcast > cover.png`), not in subdirectories.
 >
 > You must supply GameShelf with your own cover images if you wish to have the game library populated with cover art.
-If you do not provide GameShelf with cover art, it will use the default fallback image (`placeholder.png`) until an image is supplied and the page is refreshed/rescanned.
+If you do not provide GameShelf with cover art, it will use the default fallback image (`placeholder.png`) until one is supplied and the page is refreshed/rescanned.
 [Moby Games](https://www.mobygames.com/) and [GameTDB](https://www.gametdb.com/) are two great places to find cover art for your games.

 #### Recommended Resolution
 High-quality artwork is recommended.
 A resolution around 600×900 (3:4) works well; however, GameShelf automatically crops and scales the artwork into a portrait format and ratio of 2:3, so the final appearance will be vertically oriented regardless of the original aspect ratio.